 The destinations we cycle to, not surprisingly, depends on where we live.
 The 2017 ACT Household Travel Survey breaks down the trips depending on the “region” of origin (district).
 The most likely destination is always the same district (locally).
-Beyond that, the charts below tell the story.

 Those living in North Canberra cycle to Belconnen and South Canberra mostly, but Gungahlin and Weston Creek as well.